 This is quite a short list of items (especially for one of my recipes right? 😉 ) While the recipe is written for 2 servings (because I’m usually cooking for 2), it is super easy to scale.
 I’m confident this will be a great addition to your #Seafood2xWk “wheelhouse!”

-You’ll find more fish cooked in parchment ideas type “parchment” in my search box (upper right corner).
+You’ll find more fish cooked in parchment ideas if you type “parchment” in my search box (upper right corner).
+See the bottom of the post for more spiralizer recipes!

 - parchment bags, (see notes)